 With a torque wrench you can get the bolts on your bike as tight as they need to be and — importantly — no tighter.
-The best torque wrenches for bikes cover the relatively low tightness requirements of bikes and are easy to use.
+They cover the relatively low tightness requirements of bikes and are easy to use.
 These are the best torque wrenches you can buy.

 Why is using a torque wrench to get the tightness of your bike's bolts right important?
 Too loose and you run the risk of a bolt coming undone, too tight and there’s the danger of causing serious damage to your bike and, as a result, to yourself.
 Over-tighten a seat clamp, for example, and you could ruin a carbon-fibre frame.